DinoChiesa/jwt-webtool/README.md

 npm run build
 ```

+## Acknowledgments

+Thanks to <a href='https://github.com/rdavydov'>@rdavydov</a> for suggesting and implementing the dark mode for this tool.

 ## Bugs / Feature Gaps

 * For verification of signed JWT, or creation of encrypted JWT, it is not